tkuester/taky/doc/README_SECURITY.md

 ## Data Package Server Security

 Regrettably, the data package server (DPS) is in its infancy.
-While I have tried to enforce client certificates for the server, ATAK seems to not like this.
-I've submitted an issue, this may be resolved in the future.
+While I have tried to enforce client certificates for the DPS, ATAK seems to not like this.
+I've submitted an issue to ATAK, this may be resolved in the future.

 As such, while all communication with the DPS is encrypted with SSL, anyone that can open a socket to the DPS could post large files, or download files.